istornz/iPokeGo/README.md

 - Possibility to make a favorite list of pokemon (when a favorite pokemon was added on map, a notification more visible is fired)
 - Add any server
 - See distance and remaining time on each pokemons
-- Possibility to show/hide very common pokemon like (Rattata, Pidgey, Zubat, Drowzee)
+- Possibility to show/hide common pokemon in a list

 ## Installation
 1. Install **Xcode 8 beta** <https://developer.apple.com/download/>